reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Keep these codes in mind as the files will most likely to be named after them.

+Now you need to set up `conda` for your user.
+Follow [this tutorial](https://eukaryotic-genome-assembly.github.io/conda_setup/) to do that.

-Now that you have the reads in place, let's activate the conda environment `eukaryotic_genome_assembly`, where most of the softwares that we'll use over this workshop have already been installed by your instructors:
+Now that you have the reads in place and conda set up, we need to activate the conda environment `eukaryotic_genome_assembly`, where most of the softwares that we'll use over this workshop have already been installed by your instructors.

 ```bash
 conda activate eukaryotic_genome_assembly